timsjt/EGL314_TEAMB/README.md

 <br>
 RFID1.py handles the data received by RFID readers 1 and 2
 <br><br>
-<b>Raspberry Pi 2 [ Secondary Pi ]</b><br><br>
+<b>Raspberry Pi 2 [ Secondary Pi for RFID readers 1 & 2 ]</b><br><br>
-Lumen2.py connects Rasp Pi 2 to 1 via TCP/IP Socket/Server and is responsible for sending data to Pi 1
+Lumen2.py connects Rasp Pi 2 to 1 via TCP/IP Socket/Server and is responsible for sending RFID data to Pi 1
 <br><br>
+RFID2.py handles the data received by RFID readers 1 and 2
+<br><br>
+<b>Raspberry Pi 3 [ Third Pi for RFID readers 3 & 4 ]</b><br><br>
+Lumen3.py connects Rasp Pi 3 to 1 via TCP/IP Socket/Server and is responsible for sending RFID data to Pi 1
+<br><br>
-RFID2.py handles the data received by RFID readers 3 and 4
+RFID3.py handles the data received by RFID readers 3 and 4

 ## Step 1: Prepping Raspberry pi